tracyjohnsonidz/devzone-articles/DevZone-Template.md

 ## Images

 To include an image from intel.com, you can do a relative link.
 Make sure you put all stock imagery, marketing imagery, logos, and photos of people in intel.com where we monitor licensing and expiry dates.
+You can use the relative path to your image.

 ```markdown
 ![This is your Alt Text](/content/dam/www/central-libraries/us/en/images/oneapi-kits20211-4x3-rwd.png)